-Bethel Seminary is a Spirit-empowered, biblically grounded ministry of the churches of Converge Worldwide (formerly the Baptist General Conference), offered as a resource to all who seek to understand and experience the gospel of Christ.
+Bethel Seminary is a Spirit-empowered, biblically grounded ministry of the churches of Converge Worldwide, offered as a resource to all who seek to understand and experience the gospel of Christ.
 Men and women of all denominations are welcome to experience the spirit and passion of Bethel Seminary as they become whole and holy.

-Welcome Letter from President
+Welcome Letter from the President